miffa/heka-clever-plugins/README.md

 Integration Testing
 -------

+### Testing go plguins:
-After building out your plugins into a new `heka-private` image, you can test them in a local pipeline by using the [heka-testing](https://github.com/Clever/heka-testing) repo.
-With `heka-testing`, lua only plugins can be tested without even building out a new `heka-private` image.
+After building your plugins into a new `heka-private` image (see the `UnitTesting` section above), you can test them in a local pipeline by using the [heka-testing](https://github.com/Clever/heka-testing) repo.

+### Testing lua plugins:
+With [heka-testing](https://github.com/Clever/heka-testing)`, lua only plugins can be tested without even building out a new `heka-private` image.
+Just set the `HEKA_PLUGINS_SHA` to your latest commit.
+More details can be found in the `heka-testing` repo.

 Plugins